yanzewu/line/doc/doc.md

 See [Element Selector](#element-selector) for more details about selections.
 If no element is set, the style is applied to current subfigure.

+Additional options for set:
-`set default` modifies default value of styles.
+- `set default` modifies default value of styles, same as updating `default.css`.
+- `set future` (experimental) modifies the global stylesheet, same as updating `default.d.css`.
 - `set palette (type)` changes palette for certain figure elements (one of line (default),bar,polygon,drawline).
 - `set option` changes default options, e.g. `set option ignore-data-comment=true`.